Alan-Lomax/MaxDuino/README.md

 <Li> (PCB Only) Improved stencil markers for DCC isolation</Li>
 <Li> (Docs) Revise build instructions (esp the DCC decoding section)</Li>
 <Li> (Docs) Added configurator to build instructions - decide what features you want and BoM updates accordingly</Li>
 <Li> (Docs) Added test sketch details.
-For each test wow to set it up and with what hardware to repeat the test case.</Li>
+For each test what hardware is needed and how to set it up in order to repeat the test case.</Li>

 ### Rev 1.0 A 'Pre production version' with the following fixes / enhancements:
 <Li> (Schematic + PCB) Remove unnecessary jumper pins</Li>